lanre-OG/Static-Analysis-Lab/README.md

 1. Download code base of your choice (preferably C or C++)
 2. Compile codebase using Clang as shown above
 3. Generate and review tool output/warning using scan view
-4. Generate CWE ID's-tool output mapping (Identify the CWE ID with the lowest level of abstraction)
+4. Map the clang tool output to CWE ID's,using the lowest level of abstraction.

 ## Additional Resources